ImgBotApp/InternetNL/detail/mail/tls/starttls-exists/verdict/good_en.md

-All your mail server offer STARTTLS.
+All your mail servers offer STARTTLS.